-As Mr and Mrs F received monthly interest payments back from R in relation to the disputed investments, I think it would be fair for these payments to be deducted from the amount NatWest has to refund them.
-While they received returns from a previous investment, I don't think it would be fair to deduct these.
+As Mr and Mrs C received monthly interest payments back from R, I think it would be fair for these payments to be deducted from the amount NatWest has to refund them.

-I also don't think any action I would've expected NatWest to take would have prevented Mr and Mrs F from making this payment, as I don't think any of the information, I would have reasonably expected it to have uncovered at the time of the payments would have uncovered the scam or caused it significant concern.
-And I don't think it was unreasonable for NatWest to initially decline Mr and Mrs F's claim under the CRM Code, as it wasn't clear from the evidence available at the time that this was a scam.
+I don't think any action I would've expected NatWest to take would have prevented Mr and Mrs C from making this payment, as I don't think any of the information, I would have reasonably expected it to have uncovered at the time of the payments would have uncovered the scam or caused it significant concern.
+And I don't think it was unreasonable for NatWest to initially decline Mr and Mrs C's claim under the CRM Code, as it wasn't clear from the evidence available at the time that this was a scam.

 But the CRM Code allows firms 15 days to make a decision after the outcome of an investigation is known.
-So I think NatWest should have responded to Mr and Mrs F's claim and refunded their losses under the CRM Code within 15 days of the SFO publishing the outcome of its investigation.
+So I think NatWest should have responded to Mr and Mrs C's claim and refunded their losses under the CRM Code within 15 days of the SFO publishing the outcome of its investigation.
 And so I think NatWest should now pay 8% interest on the refund, from 15 days after the SFO published its outcome on 19 January 2024, until the date of settlement.

-So in order to put things right for Mr and Mrs F, NATIONAL WESTMINSTER BANK PUBLIC LIMITED COMPANY must:
+So in order to put things right for Mr and Mrs C, National Westminster Bank Plc should:

-- Refund Mr and Mrs F the disputed payments they made as a result of this scam, less the applicable payments they received back from R. I understand this amount to be £104,878.56; - Pay Mr and Mrs F 8% simple interest per annum on that refund, from 15 days after 19 January 2024 until the date of settlement.
+Reimburse Mr and Mrs C the agreed sum of £275,648.60 which is made up of the disputed payment they made as a result of this scam and associated fee, less the applicable payments they received back from R;

+• Pay Mr and Mrs C 8% simple interest per annum on that refund, from 15 days after 19 January 2024 until the date of settlement.

-As the car leasing company is now under the control of administrators, it's possible Mr and Mrs F may recover some further funds in the future.
+As the car leasing company is now under the control of administrators, it's possible Mr and Mrs C may recover some further funds in the future.
 In order to avoid the risk of double recovery NatWest is entitled to take, if it wishes, an assignment of the rights to all future distributions under the administrative process before paying the award.

-If NatWest considers that it's required by HM Revenue & Customs to deduct income tax from the interest award, it should tell Mr and Mrs F how much it's taken off.
-It should also provide a tax deduction certificate if Mr and Mrs F ask for one, so the tax can be reclaimed from HM Revenue & Customs if appropriate.
+If NatWest considers that it's required by HM Revenue & Customs to deduct income tax from the interest award, it should tell Mr and Mrs C how much it's taken off.
+It should also provide a tax deduction certificate if Mr and Mrs C ask for one, so the tax can be reclaimed from HM Revenue & Customs if appropriate.